 This example is about convenience.
-PossibleNOW makes learning about preference management easy by dividing our content into small digestible pieces of information and sending it to the reader on a weekly or monthly basis.
+Make learning about your various products or service offerings easy by dividing content into small digestible pieces of information and sending it to the reader on a weekly or monthly basis.

 2. What will you do with my information?